BawdyAnarchist/quBSD/Future_Development.md

 ### MINOR UPGRADES

+qb-help
+	Make sure to update it after changes

 /var/log/quBSD.log
 	Creating a log files.
 Works nicely with quBSD.lib qubsd setup script needs to include line to rm the log on startx